 There’s other ways to pick with your thumb, right?
-Use the flesh of the thumb (a la James Taylor), or try hybrid picking (popular on both acoustic and electric).
+You can use the flesh of the thumb (a la James Taylor or Wes Montgomery), or try hybrid picking (popular on both acoustic and electric).
 But there’s a few reasons to go with a thumb pick:

 - Great fingerstyle guitarists use them: Chet Atkins, Tommy Emmanuel, Merle Travis, etc.